-- (a) Learning and development is a shared responsibility between the employer and the individual.
-Employees should be prepared to pursue their own development and the organisation should promote an environment that supports individual initiative. - (b) The Director-General of Health is responsible for setting policy direction to ensure that all employees receive appropriate learning opportunities. - (c) The employer is responsible and accountable for ensuring that employees receive appropriate learning opportunities in line with the present and future needs of the organisation.
-The employer is also responsible for allocating an appropriate budget for learning activities, which may include replacement costs for rostered staff who are on leave to attend an approved workshop, conference or tertiary studies. - (d) Managers and supervisors are responsible and accountable for promoting and supporting learning activities for staff in their area of responsibility.
+- (a) Learning and development is a shared responsibility between the organisation and the individual.
+Employees should be prepared to pursue their own development and the organisation should promote an environment that supports individual initiative. - (b) The Secretary of Health is responsible for setting policy direction to ensure that all employees receive appropriate learning opportunities. - (c) Chief Executives of Health Services are responsible and accountable for ensuring that employees receive appropriate learning opportunities in line with the present and future needs of the Health Service.
+Chief Executives are also responsible for allocating an appropriate budget for learning activities, which may include replacement costs for rostered staff who are on leave to attend an approved workshop, conference or tertiary studies. - (d) Managers and supervisors are responsible and accountable for promoting and supporting learning activities for staff in their area of responsibility.
 Managers and supervisors are also responsible for arranging replacement staff, when necessary, for employees who may be attending learning activities.
 Managers and supervisors must advise all employees of the protocol for review procedures relating to non-approval of Learning and Development Leave. - (e) Nurses wishing to attend a part time postgraduate course of study who are working shiftwork are to be given priority in being released from rostered shifts to attend lectures/tutorials where there are no alternative and feasible attendance options.
 Replacement of staff should be provided where appropriate.
-This applies only to further studies that lead to a recognised clinical qualification. - (f) Employees are responsible for meeting all fees/costs associated with tertiary studies and fees associated with other educational activities unless the employer offers scholarships or other forms of financial assistance.
+This applies only to further studies that lead to a recognised clinical qualification. - (f) Employees are responsible for meeting all fees/costs associated with tertiary studies and fees associated with other educational activities unless the Health Service offers scholarships or other forms of financial assistance.